 While traditional methods of chiropractic are effective in treating neck pain, most are centered on manipulation involving rotary forces, or head twisting motions.

 While many of these forms of chiropractic show benefits, Gonstead adjustment for neck subluxation is considered superior to traditional forms, as these do not utilize rotary forces, and are safer, more comfortable, and are proven to clinically help with reducing neck pain and improving range of motion.

 Initially, a doctor of chiropractic will need to perform several exams in order to locate the source of the pain you may be experiencing.
 He or she may also ask you questions regarding symptoms you’re experiencing and any treatment or remedies you’ve tried.

 Once the doctor has obtained needed information, he or she will then conduct a physical exam which will analyze your range of motion, posture, and overall physical condition.
-During the exams, your doctor of chiropractor will observe and look for specific movements that may be causing discomfort or pain.
+During the exams, your doctor for chiropractor will observe and look for specific movements that may be causing discomfort or pain.
 Doctors of chiropractic will also check your spine by examining its alignment and curvature, while also feeling for muscle spasm.
-A neurological exam will likewise be performed, which will test your muscles, reflexes, changes in your nerves, and areas where pain is felt.
+A neurological exam will likewise be performed, which will test your muscles, reflexes, changes in your nerves, and areas where the pain is felt.